-Privately Maintained Roads: Privately maintained roads are roads that have not been accepted in the County Maintained Road System by the Board of Supervisors; and therefore are not maintained by the County.
+Privately Maintained Roads: Privately maintained roads are roads that have not been accepted in the County Maintained Road System by the Board of Supervisors; and therefore, are not maintained by the County.
 The County is prohibited from spending public funds to maintain non-County maintained roads.
 Road maintenance for privately maintained roads is the responsibility of those using the road.
-See Civil Code Section 845 Opens a New Window. .
+See Civil Code Section 845.
 Also, check your title insurance policy; there may be a Road Maintenance Association that was formed in order to provide road maintenance for a privately maintained road.
 If a Road Maintenance Association exists, contact the Road Maintenance Association to request road maintenance work.
+If a Road Maintenance Association does not exist, one can be created.
+See Road Maintenance Association Formation Information & Recommendation Handout for more information.

 2) the road must be fully improved to County standards; and

-3) 2/3 of the properties that use the road must vote YES to establish an assessment district to fund future road maintenance.
+3) 2/3 of the properties that use the road must vote YES to establish an assessment district (Permanent Road Division) to fund future road maintenance.

 After all three of the above criteria are met, the Department would then recommend to the Board of Supervisors that the road be accepted into the County Maintained Road System.
-See Permanent Road Divisions Opens a New Window. for more on the procedures.
+See Permanent Road Divisions for more information on the procedures.

 Questions: If you have questions regarding forming a Road Maintenance Association, contact the Land Use Division at 707.445.7205.
 Staff can provide you with templates and sample documents in order to help you form a Road Maintenance Association.